 At age 30, while working in building construction, I injured my back and was off work for 3 months.
 I had been making notes and sketches of building construction problems and mistakes for several years, and realized this information might make a valuable book.

-I now have 9 books self-published on Christianity.
-My latest is called The Biblical Narrative in the Modern World.
+I now have 7 books self-published on Christianity.
+My latest is called Christians in the End-Times.